McGillicuddy Serious Party: By-elections

+Mayoral elections

 McGillicuddy candidates

 A number of former members went on to stand as candidates for "real" parties.
 Former MP and co-leader of the Green party, Metiria Turei, formerly held party membership, and was number 27 on the party list for the 1999 General Election.

 Other prominent candidates from this first generation of electioneering included founder and Party Leader Graeme Cairns, the "Laird of Hamilton"; Mark Servian; KT Julian, a long-time Party Deputy Leader; Adrian Holroyd; Cecil G. Murgatroyd (who subsequently stood against Australian Prime Minister Bob Hawke under the Imperial British Conservative Party banner); Sam Buchanan; Steve Richards; Donna Demente; and Penni Bousfield.

 Younger pretenders

-Some of the party's original members became upset at the cancellation of their lifetime membership.
+Some of the party's members became upset at the cancellation of their lifetime membership.
 In July 2005 a "McGillicuddy Serious Party" put out a press-release announcing plans to participate in the 2005 election, one initial policy involving replacing MPs with harmless jargon-generators.
-A former member put out the press-release without the knowledge of the Clan McGillicuddy's senior members or of the party's former leadership.

-After intense discussions within the Clan McGillicuddy, no further press releases appeared, no official party registration took place, and neither the party nor any candidates appeared on the 2005 ballot.

 One candidate stood under the McGillicuddy Serious banner in the 2008 general election: Steve Richards contested the West Coast-Tasman electorate and received 259 votes.

-A member from the Party's early days, Richards had stood as a candidate in previous elections.